alexharri/website/posts/icelandic-developer-survey-2024.md

 A notable factor is Iceland's generous paid parental leave, which is 6 months for each parent with 2 of those months transferrable to the other parent.
 This corresponds to about 26 weeks of parental leave for each parent.

-Payments during parental leave are 80% of the persons salary, capped at ISK 700K.
+Payments during parental leave are 80% of the person's salary, capped at ISK 700K.
 This means that payments during parental leave max out when earning ISK 875K or more, which applies to most developers in Iceland.

 <SmallNote>For more information on paternal leave in Iceland, see [https://island.is/en/life-events/having-a-baby](https://island.is/en/life-events/having-a-baby)</SmallNote>